liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 ## Migrating your data to Microsoft 365 using SPMT

-After you receive confirmation from the Azure data team that your data copy has completed, you can now proceed to migrate your data to Microsoft 365.
+After you receive confirmation from the Azure data team that your data copy completes, you can now proceed to migrate your data to Microsoft 365.
 For best performance and connectivity, we recommend you create an Azure Virtual Machine (VM).

 1. Sign into the Azure portal, and then create a virtual machine.
 To learn how, see [Quickstart: Create Windows virtual machine in the Azure portal](/azure/virtual-machines/windows/quick-create-portal).
 2. [Mount the Azure file share onto the VM](/azure/storage/files/storage-how-to-use-files-windows).